 Ultimately, the Product Collections render in a simple format to review and update.
 To make any changes, simply click on the three vertical dots and the product details unfold.
 Like the entire process, the UI for edits remains very simple and straightforward.

-Finally, potential customers see the Google My Business Products in your GMB profile when people search for your company.
+Finally, potential customers see the Google Business Products in your GMB profile when people search for your company.
 In the example below, we can see highlighted products from a variety of Product Collections.

 Does Google My Business Products work?